 The Lapins variety of cherry was developed in British Columbia, Canada at the Pacific Agri-Food Research Centre.
 Researchers crossed Van and Stella cherry trees to come up with the Lapins cultivar.
 The aim was to produce a better sweet cherry, something similar to Bing but with important improvements in certain properties.

 A Lapins cherry tree produces dark, sweet fruit that is very similar to the popular Bing cherry.
-The cherries about an inch (2.5 cm) in diameter.
+The cherries are about an inch (2.5 cm) in diameter.
 The flesh of the cherries is firm, more so than Bing, and the fruits resist splitting.

-Expect to get a harvest from your Lapins cherry tree mid- to late-summer, usually late June and into August.
+Expect to get a harvest from your Lapins cherry tree in mid- to late-summer, usually late June and into August.
 It will need 800 to 900 chill hours each winter, which is compatible with USDA zones 5 through 9.
 Best of all for the home gardener with limited space, this is a self-fertile variety.
 You will not need another cherry tree for pollination and to set fruit.

 How to Grow Lapins – Lapins Cherry Information